 - Fine.
 The wrong haircut on fine hair can make your face look shorter.
 Even worse, this makes your features look disproportionately large.
 A stacked angled bob will lengthen your face and create balance.

 - Thick and/or coarse.
 Thick, coarse hair needs a style that strikes the right balance between length and volume.
 You’ll want layers no matter what type of cut you choose.

 - Gray.
 In my experience, gray hairs have 1 of 2 extreme textures.
 They’re either super soft and hard to style or very wiry and hard to smooth out.
 Consider the texture of your grays.
 Opt for face-framing layers if they’re soft.
 If yours are wiry, longer hairstyles will help weigh them down and keep them under control.

 - Damaged or heavily processed.
 It’s hard to wear long hairstyles when your hair is very damaged.
-The split ends and breakage will just get worse.
-But longer hair will create the illusion of an oval face—it’s a bit of a paradox.
-Get your ends point-cut to remove split ends and add short or medium layers to trim off even more breakage.
+The split ends, and breakage will get worse.
+But longer hair will create the illusion of an oval face—a bit of a paradox.
+Get your ends point-cut to remove split ends, and add short or medium layers to trim off even more breakage.

 How to Style Your Hair When You Have a Round Face Shape